What is the Difference Between "Protected" and "Unprotected" 18650 Batteries

 Protected 18650 Batteries

 Protected Lithium-Ion (Li-ion) batteries have a small electronic circuit integrated into the cell packaging.
 This circuit protects the battery against common dangers, such as overcharge, over discharge, short circuit/over current, and temperature.
-Protected batteries are safer to use in your devices.
-Protected batteries are less like to ignite and cause personal or property damage.
+Protected 18650 batteries are safer to use in your devices.
+Protected batteries are less likely to ignite and cause personal or property damage.

 Most protected batteries have these components:

 The following images show you examples of the components of a safe, well-designed protected 18650 battery.
+You can also check out our blog detailing more about 18650 batteries.

 Unprotected 18650 Batteries